-Income ☐ ☐ Immediate need for emergency financial assistance. ☐ ☐ Needs referral to representative payee.
-Nutrition/Food 1st Date 1st Score 2nd Date 2nd Score ☐ Client is eating at least two meals daily. ☐ No significant weight problems. ☐ No problems with eating. ☐ No nutritional needs at this time. ☐ No other chronic medical condition (e.g., diabetes, hypertension, hyperlipidemia) requiring changes in diet.
+It Date It Score reso 1 21d Level 1 1 st 2 nd Level 3 1st 2nd Level 4 leas prob prob at th 1st Date at th stress at th core at th at th at th prob diab at th prob at Steady source of come which is not in opardy.
+Has savings and/or sources.
+Able to meet monthly oligations.
+No financial planning counseling required.
+Has steady source or income which is in jeopardy.
+Occasional need of financial assistance or awaiting outcome of benefits applications.
+Needs information about benefits, financial matters.
+Has short-term benefits.
+No income.
+Benefits denied.
+Unfamiliar with application process.
+Unable to apply without assistance.
+Need financial planning and counseling. ☐ ☐ Immediate need for emergency financial assistance. ☐ ☐ Needs referral to representative payee.
+Client is eating at ast two meals daily.
+No significant weight oblems.
+No problems with ting.
+No nutritional needs this time.
+No other chronic edical condition (e.g., abetes, hypertension, perlipidemia) requiring sanges in diet.
 Unplanned weight loss in the past 6 months.
 Requests assistance in improving nutrition.
 Changes in eating habits in the past 3 months.
 Occasional nausea, vomiting and/or diarrhea.
 Chronic medical condition requiring changes in diet - following recommended diet.
-Overweight. ☐ Persistent nausea, vomiting and/or diarrhea. ☐ ☐ Severe problems eating (e.g. difficulty swallowing or chewing). ☐ ☐ Significant weight loss in past 3 months. ☐ ☐ Difficulty obtaining food to meet caloric needs. ☐ ☐ Needs referral to registered dietitian for nutritional therapy related to a chronic medical condition ☐ ☐ Obesity impairing activities.
-Revised 3/19/18 Client Name Client ID# Page 3 of 6
+Overweight.
+Visual assessment shows initial signs of wasting syndrome or other obvious physical maladies.
+Moderate problems eating (e.g. dental problems, thrush).
+Abdominal problems reported.
+Requests assistance in obtaining food.
+Chronic medical condition requiring changes in diet - difficulty following recommended diet.
+Pregnancy Persistent nausea, vomiting and/or diarrhea.
+Severe problems eating (e.g. difficulty swallowing or chewing).
+Significant weight loss in past 3 months.
+Difficulty obtaining food to meet caloric needs.
+Needs referral to registered dietitian for nutritional therapy related to a chronic medical condition.
+Obesity impairing activities.
+Revised 04/01/2021 Client Name Client ID# Page 3 of 6